 In 2010, my business partner and I took over ownership of the Carrboro Yoga Company, where I’d been teaching since the day the studio opened.
 Our goal for Carrboro Yoga is to create a space for connection.
 This can be a connection of body, mind, and spirit; of the individual and the community; of mindfulness with action, thought, and feeling.
-In September 2012, we opened our sister studio, the Durham Yoga Company.
-The focus in Durham is on alignment.
+In September 2012, we opened our sister studio, the Durham Yoga Company, not far from two businesses my husband co-owns, Rue Cler, a Parisian-style neighborhood restaurant with great beignets, and Cave Taureau Wines.
 Come visit us when you are nearby!

 coaching philosophy and background